Pidermann declares state of emergency in Miami Lakes in response to COVID-19 virus

 Lines of shoppers snaked through the parking lot of the Costco warehouse store in Miami Lakes on March 12 and 13.

-One woman (shown in the photo above) could be seen pushing a cart full of bleach, toilet paper and water.
+One woman could be seen pushing a cart full of bleach, toilet paper and water.

 Shopper Pedro Garcia of Miami Lakes said he bought toilet paper because, “I need it for me and my daughter.
 My daughter is handicapped.”